-Dr. Frank Lane joined the IIT Rehabilitation Psychology program in 2006 and is currently an associate professor.
-He joined IIT as the Director of the Rehabilitation Engineering Technology program.
-He was named the Head of the Division of Rehabilitation Counseling Psychology programs in 2010, Associate Chair in 2015 and the Chair of the Department of Psychology in 2019.
+Dr. Frank Lane joined Illinois Tech in 2006 and is currently an associate professor and core faculty member of the Division of Counseling and Rehabilitation Science.
+He served as past Head of the Division of Counseling and Rehabilitation Science, Associate Chair, and Chair of the Department of Psychology.

 Dr. Lane earned his Ph.D. in Rehabilitation Science with an emphasis on behavioral and emotional integration at the University of Florida.
 His doctoral training prepared him for interdisciplinary research; an emphasis that resonates throughout his teaching and research.
 Dr. Lane has 15 years of experience teaching undergraduate and graduate courses in rehabilitation and psychology.
 He has experience teaching in traditional and distance education venues utilizing Blackboard platform.

 Dr. Lane is trained as a psychotherapist.
 He is a Certified as a Rehabilitation Counselor (CRC) and Licensed as a Clinical Professional Counselor (LCPC) in Illinois.
 He has over 19 years of clinical and administrative experience directing programs in state-federal vocational rehabilitation, vocational work evaluation, and private-sector rehabilitation.